floragunncom/search-guard-docs/_content/_docs_signals/transformations_calculations.md

 Caclulations can also be used with actions.
 Each action can define it's own chain of `check`s, including calculations.
 The following snippets shows how to combine a calculation and a condition specific to an action.
 The calculation is the same as above, and the condition will execute the action only if the average memory consumption is above a certain threshold.

 Note that you can also use the calculated value in the text_body of the email action.
-Actions use moustache to render the output.
-Moustache has the same access to the execution context data as scripts and conditions.
+Actions use Mustache to render the output.
+Mustache has the same access to the execution context data as scripts and conditions.

 ```
 {